shays10/jvmworkshop23/CityRetriever/README.md

 8. Open the source code in your favorite IDE (load the `CityRetriever/pom.xml`).
 Locate and try to fix the problem.

+> **Note**
+>
+> For the sake of this workshop, we recommend opening the code in a Text Editor/IDE and running it with `./compile.sh` and `./run.sh`.
+> It will prevent possible issues with IDEs not properly configuring Scala/Maven projects out of the box.

 9. Compile and run again to make sure the problem is solved.

 Solution [is here](solution/Solution.md)